 China renews orange alert for high temperatures

-A citizen walks by a fountain amid high temperature in Minhang District of east China's Shanghai, July 10, 2022.
-(Xinhua/Fang Zhe)

-BEIJING, July 24 (Xinhua) -- China's national observatory on Sunday continued to issue an orange alert for high temperatures as intense heat waves linger in many regions of the country.
+BEIJING, July 26 (Xinhua) -- China's national observatory on Tuesday continued to issue an orange alert for high temperatures as an intense heatwave lingers in many regions of the country.

-During daylight hours on Monday, parts of Zhejiang, Fujian, Jiangxi, Hunan, Guangdong, Guangxi, Guizhou, Sichuan, Chongqing, Hubei, Jiangsu, Anhui, Inner Mongolia and Xinjiang are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Center said.
+During daylight hours on Wednesday, most parts of southern China and parts of Xinjiang are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Center said.

-Temperatures in parts of Zhejiang, Fujian, Jiangxi and Xinjiang may surpass 40 degrees Celsius, the center said.
+Temperatures in parts of Zhejiang, Jiangxi, Hunan and Xinjiang may surpass 40 degrees Celsius, the center said.

-The center advised the public to avoid outdoor activities during high-temperature periods and suggested that workers exposed to high temperatures shorten continuous working hours.
+It advised the public to avoid outdoor activities during high-temperature periods, and suggested that workers exposed to high temperatures shorten their working hours between breaks.

 China has a four-tier color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.